|Ordering Animal Friendly License Plates Benefits the City's Spay/Neuter Fund!!! To order, please visit state website.|

 The City of Fairfax has an ordinance prohibiting exotic or wild animals.

-Cats and wild animals are collected only if injured or if they pose a threat to humans or other domesticated animals.
+Cats and wild animals are collected only if injured or if they pose a threat to humans or other companion animals.

 When necessary for the protection of the public or the animal, an Animal Control Officer may impound an animal.
 Such circumstances include animals found stray, animals found running at large and animals that have been found to be abused, etc. In most cases the owner of the animal will be responsible for the cost of confinement.

 The city also has a leash law and a "pooper-scooper law" for dogs, enforced by the animal control officer.
 Dogs found roaming at large by an animal control officer are confined at Town and Country Animal Hospital.
-Dogs are held for seven to 12 days, after which they are put up for adoption or euthanized, depending on the amount of space available for strays at the hospital.
+Dogs are held for seven to 12 days, after which they are put up for adoption.

 If you believe your pet has been found at large, call the Emergency Communication Center at 703.385.7924.
 You will be provided with general information and your call will then be forwarded to the on-duty Animal Control officer for release of the animal.